entigolabs/entigo-infralib-agent/README.md

   * before - for patch config, name of the step in the same workspace that this step should be executed before
   * approve - approval type for the step, only applies when terraform needs to change or destroy resources, based on semver.
 Approve always means that manual approval is required, never means that agent approves automatically, default **always**
   * version - version of Entigo Infralib terraform modules to use
+  * base_image_version - image version of Entigo Infralib Base Image to use, default uses the newest module version
   * remove - whether to remove the step during merge or not, default **false**
   * vpc_id - vpc id for code build
   * vpc_subnet_ids - vpc subnet ids for code build